-- View the wildlife in Lake Nakuru National Park- See the flamingos, black rhinos, Southern white rhinos, baboons, giraffes, cheetas, as well as a multitude of bird species.
+- Go on a game drive and view the wildlife in Lake Nakuru National Park- See the flamingos, black rhinos, Southern white rhinos, lions, baboons, giraffes, cheetas, leopards, waterbucks, as well as a multitude of bird species.

-- Visit Lake Naivasha- This beautiful Rift Valley lake is located about 90 kilometers away.
+- Visit Lake Naivasha- This beautiful Great Rift Valley lake is located about 90 kilometers away from Lake Nakuru.
 You can get there in just a couple of hours by minibus or make a day trip out of it.

 How to Visit Lake Nakuru

-This lake is one of the easiest African lakes to visit.
+This lake is one of the easiest East African Rift Valley lakes to visit.
 From my favorite African city, Nairobi, catch a bus heading to the town of Nakuru.
 Many bus companies operate this route.
 I like Easy Coach.

 You can also take a matatu (shared minibus) to save a bit of money.
 The ride between Nairobi and Nakuru takes about 3 hours.
 Once you arrive, you can hire a guide and driver or arrange a tour of Nakuru national park.

-This unique lake, located mainly in Northern Kenya, is the largest permanent desert lake and the largest alkaline lake in the world.
-The surrounding area is made mostly of volcanic rocks.
+This unique lake, spanning across Kenya’s Rift Valley Province and into Ethiopia, is the largest permanent desert lake in the world.
+It is also the largest alkaline lake in the world.
+The surrounding area is a desert made mostly of volcanic rocks.
 An aptly named island near the center of the lake, Central Island, is an active volcano.